GT-McDowell-Lab/PyCAC/docs/chapter1/ack-and-cite.md

 ## Acknowledgements and citations

-PyCAC development has been funded by these
+PyCAC development has been funded by

 * National Science Foundation
   * Georgia Institute of Technology, CMMI-1232878